Favorite Books to read with kids!

 goaskalice.columbia.edu is supported by Columbia University health professionals.
 Any time your child has a question that you don’t know the answer to, visit this site (either together or separately).
 I use this site myself when I receive workshop questions that I don’t know the answer to!

-I use this assessment with clients to better understand their needs and prioritize their goals.
-Feel free to utilize this tool for yourself.
-Beginning conversations with kids about sexuality can feel daunting because there’s so much information to cover.
+I use this assessment (Total Pages: 5) with parents to better understand their needs and prioritize their goals for talking with kids.
+Beginning conversations with kids about sexuality can feel daunting because there’s much information to cover.
 Reflecting on these questions will give you a starting point to focus on with your kids.
+Click on the assessment to upload the entire document.